Miner ENRC rounds on UK's SFO, Dechert in London court battle | Law-Order

 Miner ENRC rounds on UK's SFO, Dechert in London court battle

-ENRC, a Kazakh mining company at the center of one of Britain's longest corruption investigations, on Monday opens its case against its former lawyer and the UK Serious Fraud Office (SFO), seeking damages over allegations of serious wrongdoing.

-In a highly anticipated London High Court trial, Eurasian Natural Resources Company (ENRC) alleges that law firm Dechert and its former partner, Neil Gerrard - hired to carry out an internal investigation into a whistleblowing report - disclosed privileged and confidential information to the SFO.
-Former SFO director Richard Alderman was "desperate" to nail a high-profile corporate suspect in 2011 and Gerrard wanted to milk ENRC for vast fees by expanding the scope of his internal investigation, which at times employed more than 50 Dechert fee earners, ENRC alleges in documents filed with the court.
+A former lawyer of Kazakh mining company ENRC turned on his own client and effectively invited the UK Serious Fraud Office (SFO) to launch a corruption investigation eight years ago out of personal greed, London's High Court heard on Monday.
+Opening a highly anticipated London High Court trial, Nathan Pillow, a lawyer for ENRC, alleged that former Dechert partner Neil Gerrard used "scaremongering" tactics on his client, set up unauthorised meetings with the SFO, and leaked confidential and privileged ENRC information when it suited him.

+Pillow told the court that Gerrard, hired in 2010 to carry out an internal investigation into a minor overseas whistleblowing report, personally earned about $10 million by turning a small job into one so large that it employed more than 50 Dechert fee earners at one point.
+"Mr Gerrard had a very direct piece of skin in this game," Pillow said, alleging that if Gerrard encountered opposition within ENRC in his quest to expand his remit and earn fatter fees, he would seek to "impune and sideline" individuals.

-Dechert and Gerrard dismiss the allegations as "an elaborate work of fiction".
-The SFO, which has faced particularly stinging criticism over the collapse of a prosecution last month, rejects all claims against former senior staff as "hopeless", according to court filings.
-Both sides will lay out their defense in court later this week.
+Dechert and Gerrard dismiss the allegations as "an elaborate work of fiction" and say they stand by their work.
+The SFO, which has faced stinging criticism over the collapse of a separate prosecution last month, rejects all claims against former senior staff as "hopeless", according to court filings.

-The SFO opened a criminal investigation into ENRC in 2013 over allegations of fraud, bribery, and corruption surrounding the acquisition of mineral assets in Africa - five months before ENRC crashed out of London's blue-chip index.
-No charges have been brought against the company or current or former officers.
+The defendants will lay out their defence later this week.
+ENRC fired Dechert in 2013, having paid fees of at least $18 million.
+Shortly afterwards, the SFO opened an investigation over allegations of fraud, bribery and corruption surrounding the acquisition of mineral assets in Africa.

+No charges have been filed against the company or current or former officers.
+ENRC, which was co-founded by three billionaire Kazakh businessmen and the Kazakh government, alleges Gerrard had 30 unauthorised communications with close SFO contacts between 2011 and 2013, breaching his contract and fiduciary duty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)